Protest songs in the United States: Black Lives Matter and police brutality

 Janelle Monáe and Wondaland Records also recorded their own song in protest of the extrajudicial killings of African American men and women titled "Hell You Talmbout".

 In 2015, during demonstrations at Harvard University in support of Black Lives Matter, Joshuah Campbell wrote and performed Sing Out March On, which he was invited to perform again during Harvard's 2018 commencement ceremony in honor of commencement speaker John Lewis.

-In 2018, Childish Gambino released "This is America" along with an accompanying video that served as a commentary on the black experience and police brutality in the United States.
+In 2018, Childish Gambino released "This Is America" along with an accompanying video that served as a commentary on the black experience and police brutality in the United States.

 In 2019, Raphael Saadiq released his album Jimmy Lee, an examination of traumas in the African-American community featuring the protest song "Rikers Island".

 In June 2020, Rafa Pabón released the protest song and music video, "Sin Aire (Without Air)," in response to the murder of George Floyd and the killing of Eric Garner, police brutality, and racial inequality in the United States.

-On June 4 Los Angeles Rapper YG released a single titled "FTP", a nod to the N.W.A.'s song "F ----- tha Police."
+On June 4, 2020, YG released a single titled "FTP", a nod to the N.W.A's song "Fuck tha Police".

 On June 12, 2020, Lil Baby released "The Bigger Picture" following George Floyd's murder.
-The song peaked at number 3 on the Billboard Hot 100 and was the highest charting song of his career, at the time.
+The song peaked at number 3 on the Billboard Hot 100 and was the highest-charting song of his career at the time.

 Despite its apolitical nature, "Dior" by Pop Smoke became an unlikely protest anthem during the George Floyd Protests as a rallying cry of defiance against police brutality.
 In 2021, Rolling Stone called the song "the unofficial anthem of uprisings across the country".

 Protest songs continue to be written and produced in response to various current events issues surrounding police brutality and Black Lives Matter.